 What could your students accomplish if you had the support of peers, community partners, and Learn Deep to develop and implement a collaborative, real-world learning experience?

-The Learn Deep Fellows Program is a community based approach to equip and prepare Milwaukee area teachers to provide K-12 students with real world Learning Experiences that develop the talents students need to go out into the world.
-This includes the abilities to work effectively as a team to understand a problem, prototype and test potential solutions.
-In the digital age, this also includes understanding how to leverage data and technology to better understand the problem at hand or as part of a potential solution.
-This presents a unique opportunity to introduce computational thinking and tools in the context of issues that have meaning for students.
+Learn Deep’s Fellows Program is a community based approach to equip and prepare Milwaukee area teachers to provide K-12 students with real world Learning Experiences that develop the talents students need to go out into the world.
+This includes the abilities to work effectively as a team, take on open ended challenges, and present and share their work to an authentic audience.

 Preference will be given to:

-- Educators who apply with a colleague who will partner with them in the work.
-Ideally the colleague will be from the same school.
+- Educators who apply with a colleague who will partner with them in the work

 - Paired applicants that represent different disciplines.

 The second cohort of Fellows will kick off in May of 2022, with work over the summer to envision and design projects which will run over the course of the 2022-23 school year.
 They will work with and have the support of the first cohort of Fellows that started in May of 2021.